juancarlospaco/examples-ignore/karax/README.md

 - Simple web frontend demo (No Typescript required, No Javascript required, can use Python syntax if wanted).
 - You can click on the images and prints a message in console of web browser.
 - Button that and prints a message in console of web browser.
+- No need to write any HTML nor any DOM tags.
+- Code is Reactive and uses DOM-Diffing, like React or Vue.

 # Use